sdziallas/comp55/docs/labs/2-JavaIntro.md

 that one could use to help set up a fraction.
 In this case, when we would like to say something like ```new Fraction(3, 4)```, it should use the 3 and the 4 passed in and set the numerator and denominator to those values.
+The fact that we will represent a fraction as two numbers (even though it is a single number) is an example of the object-oriented principle **abstraction**.
+In this scenario,
+we are finding a way of representing some data and working with it in a general
+(dare I say ***abstract***) way.
 To help us write this class, without knowing much java, we are going to rely on Eclipse.

 Now *right-click* on the error "*The constructor Fraction(int, int) is undefined*"